Location / Name:

 seven days a week, from about 5:00 am to 1:00 am.

-express and limited services, which stop only at select stations, therefore decreasing travel time between 69th Street and Norristown.
-Norristown Express
+- During peak periods, the line features express and limited services, which stop only at select stations, decreasing travel time between the endpoints:

-service, which is noted by red destination signs, travels between 69th Street and Norristown in approximately 26 minutes, and stops at 17 stations.
+-- Norristown Express service - red destination signs, 69th Street to Norristown in approximately 26 minutes, and stops at 17 stations.

-Hughes Park Express service, which is noted by green destination signs, travels between 69th Street and Hughes Park in approximately 22 minutes, stopping
+-- Hughes Park Express service - green destination signs, 69th Street to Hughes Park in approximately 22 minutes, stopping at 16 stations.

 Fare update 3/1/2018 by Jeff K: Fares have been adjusted to reflect adoption of the new Key automated payment system.
 Cash (the most expensive alternative) is